Estimated time of arrival in logistics: Difference between ETA, ETD and ETC

 For the fifth time today, your customer is wondering where their order is and refreshes their tracking page.
 Your delivery truck is stuck in unforeseen traffic in the meantime.
 Another scenario is that you work in maritime shipping and your containers are consistently arriving at the port late.
 Does that sound familiar?
 Whether you're in land or sea logistics, the key to differentiating between companies that retain clients and partners and those that alienate them is knowing exactly when things will happen.

-Knowing your estimated time of arrival is also about building trust, reducing costs, and creating good customer experiences.
 This article breaks down everything you need to know about estimated time of arrival (ETA), estimated time of departure (ETD), and estimated time of completion (ETC).
 We'll also show you how to calculate accurate times, choose the right tools for your business, and implement them like a pro.

 Understanding planned vs dynamic ETA